zero-sh/zero.sh/README.md

 ... and you'll be back up and running, with all of your applications and command line utilities re-installed (and configurations restored).

-During setup, you may asked for your password as some commands require admin privileges.
+During setup, you may be asked for your password as some commands require admin privileges.
 Each of these will be printed before running.

 The setup script will do the following, in order: